Aguga2201/MoreFabricFood/README.md

 <h1>MoreFabricFood</h1>
 MoreFabricFood is a Minecraft Mod for the Fabric Modloader that I'm working on in my free time.
 At the moment the mod is far from finished.
-But don't expect it to be finished in the near future because I'm just a person who doesn't always want to code and doesn't have endless free time either.
+But don't expect it to be finished in the near future because I'm just one person who doesn't always want to code and doesn't have endless free time either.

 <h1>How to play:</h1>
 <h3>Prebuild Packages</h3>